DGEs2018/Traineeship-progress/Week13/journal.md

 #24.06.2019
 * CSS reset vs normalizing
 - Why should we CSS reset or normalize
-    - Different browsers have  a set of default stylesdifferent property preferences
+    - Different browsers have  a set of default stylesdifferent property preferences,
+        - Disadvantage
+            - this might hinder users from implementing their own styles
     - but when the users themselves wish to use their own style and have control over the styles, either CSS reset or normalizing comes in handy
+        - Advantage
+            - user are at liberty and have more control applying their own styles on their choice of selectors

 - Partials (in Sass)
     - Definition